Alireza Jahanbakhsh: 2018–19 season

 On 25 July 2018, Jahanbakhsh transferred to Premier League side Brighton & Hove Albion for an undisclosed club record fee, signing a five-year contract.
 He announced on his Instagram that he will wear number 16, the same number he used to wear in his first season at NEC.

 On 11 August 2018, Jahanbakhsh made his debut for Brighton as a substitute in the club's opening match of the Premier League season against Watford.
 Even though he played 25 matches in the season due to injuries and poor performance he amounted no goals and no assists.

 2019–20 season

-With the managerial change at Brighton with Graham Potter replacing Chris Hughton, Jahanbakhsh rarely found himself in the match squad until 8 December 2019 when he came in as a substitute in a match against Wolverhampton.
+With the managerial change at Brighton with Graham Potter replacing Chris Hughton, Jahanbakhsh rarely found himself in the match squad until 8 December 2019 when he came on as a substitute in a match against Wolverhampton.
 On 28 December 2019, he scored his first goal for the club on his first start against Bournemouth.
 Jahanbakhsh was overcome with emotion and was seen crying after scoring his first ever goal for his club.
 On 1 January 2020, he scored an equalising bicycle kick goal for Brighton against Chelsea.
 The goal against Chelsea was later voted by people as the Premier League Goal of the Month for January, in which Jahanbakhsh described it as the best goal he has ever scored.